Welcome to Our Blog - Camino San Salvador

-Rumour, Expectations and Reality : Llanos de Someron to Pola de Lena
+Spanish Hillside on the Camino : Llanos de Someron to Pola de Lena

-After a peaceful and restful night at the albergue we woke up around 6:30, still a bit sore after yesterday's exertions.
+After a peaceful and restful night at the albergue, we woke up around 6:30 AM, still a bit sore after yesterday's exertions.
 We all slowly got ready, biding our time until breakfast at 8 am.
 Today was a short (18.1 km) day that the guide suggested should be easy and 'all downhill.'
 The hospitalero phrased it a bit differently yesterday, saying only that we had 10 km left in the mountains, and then we would follow the highway.
 As it turned out, the walk was anything but flat, and at best it could be described as mildly strenuous.

 In any case, when breakfast arrived it consisted of cafĂ© con leche, freshly squeezed orange juice, warm bread with jam, a slice of delicious nut cake, and a small pile of hazelnuts and walnuts, still in their shells.
 A wonderful feast to begin the day!
-As a final blessing, the owner of the albergue presented each of us with a yellow papier-mâchĂ© arrow pin for our backpacks.
-It was a lovely gift, and can be used to recognize other pilgrims who have walked the San Salvador and been lucky enough to stay at this beautiful spot.
+As a final blessing, the owner of the Albergue presented each of us with a yellow papier-mâchĂ© arrow pin for our backpacks.
+It was a lovely gift and can be used to recognize other pilgrims who have walked the San Salvador and been lucky enough to stay at this beautiful spot.

-We set off into a cool, foggy morning with low hanging clouds that swallowed the tops of the highest peaks.
+We set off into a cool, foggy morning with low-hanging clouds that swallowed the tops of the highest peaks.
 It felt like we'd been blessed with the best of both worlds - clear skies and panoramic views yesterday, and the mystery and magic of a landscape shrouded in fog today.

 The first 5 km or so were downhill, on a winding, paved mountain road.
 We were escorted to the edge of the town by a very large and amiable sheepdog, who seemed very concerned that one of his flock had escaped onto the road.